Skip to main content

 What counts as a multi-location business?

-A business with more than one office, store, clinic, franchise, branch, service area, market, or location-specific buyer path.
+A business with more than one office, store, clinic, franchise, branch, service territory, or location-specific calls, forms, appointments, bookings, quote requests, or sales.

 02